WickrInc/wickrio-user-engagement-bot/README.md

 to add any additional tokens you want to prompt for do so by adding them to the array in line 63 in configure.js

 Required tokens:
+- WICKRIO_BOT_NAME
+- WHITELISTED_USERS - Comma-separated list of wickr users that will be allowed to use the bot
 - DATABASE_ENCRYPTION_KEY - Choose a 16-character(minimum) string key to derive the crypto key from in order to encrypt and decrypt the user database of this bot.
 This must be specified, there is no default.
 NOTE: be careful not to change if reconfiguring the bot or else the user database won't be accessible.